 Finally, we are working with our supply chain team and global network of supporters to ensure we have all of the resources and equipment we need to confront this challenge while still providing high-quality care to the more than 600 patients who come to our doors each day.

 Right now, families and communities around the world are fearful of the uncertainty that lay before us.
 As our friend and Board Member David Walton recently wrote, the poor and vulnerable will be disproportionately impacted by coronavirus.
 Containing coronavirus in Haiti— where access to clean water is a rarity and where entire families often live together in one small room—will be a tremendous challenge.
-But we are unwavering in our believe that all in this together.
+But we are unwavering in our belief that all in this together.
 And together, we can—and we must—work together to keep one another stay healthy and safe.